woernerm/fluent_anvil_copy/README.md

-# Fluent Anvil
+# FluentAnvil

-This library makes it easy to serve high-quality translated and localized versions of your [Anvil](https://anvil.works/) app.
-You can make your app appeal to and accessible for everyone.
-All you need to do is add it as a third-party dependency with the token UHLC7WE6TELL25TO .
-You do not need to download this repository unless you want to contribute (you are welcome to do so) or want to know how it works.
+## Introduction
+Make your [Anvil](https://anvil.works/) app appeal to users all around the world by serving high-quality translations and displaying dates and numbers the way your users expect.
+With FluentAnvil, this becomes a breeze!
 The library serves as a Python interface to [Fluent](https://projectfluent.org/).
 It is a localization system developed by Mozilla for natural-sounding translations.
 In contrast to gettext you can create more nuanced and natural sounding translations.
+This is because fluent does not assume a one-to-one mapping between the original language (often English) and the translation.
 For example, Polish has more plural forms than English or German.
 Therefore, selecting the right translation requires knowing how many there are of something.
 With localization systems like gettext, this requires adding additional logic inside your application.
 With Fluent, this language-specific logic is encapsulated in the translation file and does not impact other translations.

-Personally, I think the greatest thing about Fluent apart from the translation quality is that is easier to learn and use than gettext: It uses only one simple text file format (.ftl) and does not require specialized extraction tools.
+Personally, I think the greatest thing about Fluent apart from the translation quality is that it is easier to learn and use than gettext: It uses only one simple text file format (.ftl) and does not require specialized extraction tools.
 Often, translations are as simple as this: